Honors Discovery Seminars Course Descriptions

 Thursday, 2:30 PM - 3:20 PM

-This course will concentrate on exhibitions in the museums, galleries, and public places on campus to investigate issues in contemporary art and the role of visual art in society.
-The course will cover art from a variety of times and places and consider historical contexts, critical analyses, and curatorial issues.
-Each week we visit a different gallery or site and investigate the art on display.
+This course will concentrate on exhibitions in the museum, galleries, and public places on campus to investigate issues in contemporary art and society.
 Students will engage in discussion, write short essays, and respond in other ways to the wide range of art on display.

 Instructor: Gary Orlinsky